ansible-community/community-website/posts/archive/creating-custom-event-driven-ansible-source-plugins.md

 A source plugin requires a pretty specific entrypoint configuration.
 This entrypoint represents a function within the Python script that will be called by ansible-rulebook, the component of Event-Driven Ansible responsible for executing rulebooks.
-Let\'s take a look at the very beginning of my custom source plugin for ServiceNow:
+Let's take a look at the very beginning of my custom source plugin for ServiceNow:

 ``` yml